 Using content discovery and social monitoring platform CrowdTangle, we analyzed 196,000 Instagram videos tagged #sponsored or #ad over 3 months.
 Surprisingly, only 39 percent of videos overperformed or performed as expected.

 Over on YouTube, the results are similar.
 Only 35 percent of users watch pre-roll ads — they skip them to watch the actual content from digital creators.
-This means nearly one in three users won’t sit through a random brand advertisement on the platform.
+This means nearly one in three users won’t sit through a random brand advertisement on the social media platform.

 This is not to say that influencing marketing is dead.
 Quite the opposite, in fact.
 Research shows that the influencer marketing sector will grow to around $9.7 billion this year, with more than 380 new influencer marketing-focused platforms and agencies being established in 2019.
 Moreover, the average earned media value per $1 spent on influencer marketing has increased to $5.78.